puppetlabs/puppet-docs/source/puppet/6.0/upgrade_major_agent.markdown

     If you use a cron job to periodically run `puppet agent -t` on your \*nix systems, edit the job and update the `puppet` binary's path to `/opt/puppetlabs/bin/puppet`.

-5. Reconcile MCollective configuration files (\*nix only)

-    On \*nix systems, we moved MCollective's configuration files from `/etc/mcollective` to `/etc/puppetlabs/mcollective`.

-    Edit the new configuration files to port over any settings you need from the old configuration files.
-The default plugin and library directories also changed; update your settings to use the new directories and any other directories you wish to use.

-6. After you've upgraded your entire deployment, do the [post-upgrade clean-up tasks](./upgrade_major_post.html).
+5. After you've upgraded your entire deployment, do the [post-upgrade clean-up tasks](./upgrade_major_post.html).